JohnBatmanMySlinky/PBRJ/README.md

     - displacements!!! https://iquilezles.org/articles/distfunctions/
         - try again with quad!
 - stochastic alpha test re pbrtv4 and move to primitive???
-- Back to TriangleMesh but instead use Ref{}
-- for materials/bsdf
-    - use mvector with a union type
-    - ::MVector{MAX_BxDF, UnionType}
-    - need to define structs, then define bsdf, then define struct() for dependency hell
 - add a python jmfp to python utils in src/scripts
 - Improve scene build descriptive statistics and printing
 - Fourier to use immutable struct